 The other small issue I have is with the visual presentation.
 While it does what it needs to do, a more polished look would give it a feeling of being more user friendly and would help more Canadians to view it on the same level as TurboTax and UFile.
 However, the functionality is solid, and the questions asked by the program can help guide you through the process.

 Realize, too, that not all situations are covered.
 For tax year 2012, StudioTax doesn’t handle Form T1273 STATEMENT A – Harmonized CAIS Program Information and Statement of Farming Activities for Individuals.
 Also, there might be some instances when your situation is complex enough that, evening using tax prep software, you can’t sort it out.
 In those cases, a program with dedicated support, or even an accountant, might make more sense for you.

 Support StudioTax if You’re Happy with the Service

 Started in 2004, StudioTax was developed by a group of software developers from Ottawa and has been gaining in popularity every year since.
 StudioTax requires no registration, and no license key, to download and install.
-You need to be running a Microsoft Windows operating system in order to use StudioTax, so Mac users are out of luck, unless they run a parellel system.
+StudioTax works on Windows and starting in the 2013 tax year they’ve added a version for Mac as well.

 While StudioTax is free, the company does accept donations.
 If you like the program, consider sending them a few dollars to show your appreciation for all the effort they have put into it!